DanRoscigno/flink-postgres-starrocks/README.md

    bash bin/flink-cdc.sh mysql-to-starrocks.yaml
    ```

-After successful submission, the return information is as follows：
+After a successful submission, the output is similar to:

    ```shell
    Pipeline has been submitted to cluster.